 titles so that they can be accessed, viewed and ordered widely,

 particularly online.
-Send your information to Nielsen BookData.
-The
+Upload your information to Nielsen Title Editor.
+The bibliographic

-(The Book Industry Communication) are to be found on their website
+Communication) are to be found on their website (guidelines for

-(guidelines for ebooks recently added) - start with an ISBN
+ebooks recently added) - start with an ISBN (International Standard

-Thema is a new global subject classification system for books,
+Thema is a relatively new global subject classification system

-which has already gathered wide international participation.
-It is
+for books, which has already gathered wide international